jackielok/jackielok.github.io/_posts/2021-01-01-hello-world.md

 Pretty neat!
 Note that the symbol to be used to for LaTeX commands is `$$ ... $$` (or `$ ... $` for inline formulas).
 Furthermore, a blank line needs to be left if a displayed formula is intended.

 Note that with LaTeX support, some special characters have to be escaped (within the LaTeX environment, and also sometimes when writing normal text!)
 For example, a \$5 meal has to be written `a \$5 meal`, since `$` is the special character for inline LaTex `$ ... $`.
-As an additional note, the LaTeX `\\` new line might need to be doubled depending on the content-management systems -- we are passing through many layers of parsers!
+As an additional note, the escaping character `\` might have to be doubled (e.g. `\\` is the special new line expression in LaTeX) depending on the content-management systems -- we are passing through many layers of parsers!
+So if something breaks or does not seem to work as intended, this might be the reason.

 Back to the features: we can also do matrices!